NikolasK-source/CMAKE_Template/README.md

 Enable static code checks with clang tidy.
 An additional CMake target is created.

-Not usable in this version due to contradictory warnings.

 ### LTO_ENABLED
 Enable interprocedural and link time optimizations.